 - Conduct cutting-edge research in interdisciplinary software engineering.
 Topics include: social analysis of software teams and organizations, software API usability, green computing, programming language design, security and privacy, automated program analysis and repair, self-adaptive systems and software development tools.
 For more information visit the Research page.

-- Spend 10 weeks at Carnegie Mellon University’s #1-ranked School of Computer Science.
+- Spend 10 weeks doing research with Carnegie Mellon University’s #1-ranked School of Computer Science.

 - Receive mentoring from world leaders in their fields.